Russia launches Soyuz carrying two Iranian satellites

 A Soyuz-2.1b rocket booster with a Fregat upper stage carrying satellites blasts off from its launchpad at the Vostochny Cosmodrome in the far-eastern Amur region, Russia November 5, 2024.

-The Soyuz-2.1 launch spacecraft lifted off from Russia's Vostochny Cosmodrome Tuesday to take satellites designed to monitor the space weather to the Earth's ionosphere, where the atmosphere meets space.
+The Soyuz-2.1 spacecraft lifted off from Russia's Vostochny Cosmodrome Tuesday to take satellites designed to monitor the space weather to the Earth's ionosphere, where the atmosphere meets space.

 According to Iranian Ambassador to Russia Kazem Jalali, two Iranian satellites, the Kowsar, a high-resolution imaging satellite, and Hodhod, a small communications satellite, were among the satellites carried by the Soyuz.